Jihad-Shaheen-Sehweil/instagram-clone/README.md

 # Next.js - Instagaram Clone

-You will need a google API_KEY and secret from google credentials for the auth and a firebase config
+You will need a google API_KEY and secret from google credentials for the auth and a firebase.js(in the root) file and the firebase config

 ## How to use